kutloano-01/nurse_recruitment_agency/README.md

-# NurseConnect — South Afr"ican Nurse Recruitment Agency
+# NurseConnect — South African Nurse Recruitment Agency

 A full-stack web platform for a South African nursing recruitment agency.
 The platform connects SANC-registered nurses with public and private healthcare facilities across all nine provinces.